Cops and robbers pebbling in graphs: New Theorems on the Cop Pebbling Number

 \begin{thm} Let $H$ be an induced subgraph of a graph $G$.
 Then, for any $s$, if $\pc(H)\le n(H)-s$ then $\pc(G)\le n(G)-s$. \end{thm}

 \begin{proof} Suppose that $\pc(H)\le n(H)-s$.
 Then there is a configuration $C_H$ of $n(H)-s$ cops on $H$ that captures any robber on $H$.
+It remains to show that this number of cops can still win when the robber may move off $H$.
 Define the configuration $C_G$ of $n(G)-s$ cops on $G$ by placing one cop on each vertex of $G-H$ and $C_H(v)$ cops on each vertex $v\in H$.
 Then $C_H$ captures any robber on G. \end{proof}

 \begin{cor} For all $s\ge 2$ there is an $N=N(s)$ such that every graph $G$ with $n=n(G)\ge N$ has $\pc(G)\le n-s$. \end{cor}

 \begin{proof} Suppose that $\pc(G)\ge n-s+1$.
 Then Corollary \ref{c:upper} implies that $\D(G)\le s$.
 Consider if $\diam(G)\ge 3s$.
 Then there exists an induced path $P$ of length $3s$ in $G$.
 By Theorem \ref{t:pathcycle} we have $\pc(P_{3s})=2s\le 2s+1=n(P)-s$.
 By Theorem \ref{t:induced}, we must have that $\pc(G)\le n-s$, contradicting our assumption that $\pc(G)\ge n-s+1$.
 Thus, we conclude that $\diam(G)<3s$.
 Since there are finitely many (at most $\D(G)^{\diam(G)}$) such graphs, there must be some $N$ such that $\pc(G)\le n-s$ for all $s\ge N$. \end{proof}